shiv/video-translator/README.md

 * Build on top of open source models and able to run it locally
 * Dubs automatically a video from a source to a target language
-* Supports multiple Text To Speech (TTS): Coqui, MMS, Edge, OpenAI TTS
+* Supports multiple Text To Speech (TTS): MMS, OpenAI TTS
- * Allows to use any non-supported one by configuring an API or CLI
+ * Allows to use any non-supported one by configuring an API
 * Gender voice detection to allow to assign properly synthetic voice
 * Support for multiple translation engines (Meta's NLLB, Apertium API, etc)
 * Automatic detection of the source language of the video (using Whisper)